 We know that there is still a stigma around mental health.
 And the first step to improving it is accepting that it’s as important as physical health.
 Just like you provide physical health benefits to employees, offer them mental health benefits too.
 You can make sure that the corporate health insurance in your organization covers mental health treatment costs.
 If not insurance, you can reimburse them for any mental health services they take.
 It is especially critical since many people avoid seeking mental health support because it is expensive.

 You can also offer access to online therapy where they can talk to experts about their mental health anytime.
 This will help them deal with loneliness, stress, or issues related to COVID-19.
-All these initiatives will improve employee experience, and hence your employer brand.
+You can also ask them to use Path’s therapy session tips to ensure they get the most out of their sessions.

 Reimburse Employees for Fitness Activities

-It has been proven that physical activities or exercising can relieve stress, anxiety, and boost overall mood.
-So, encourage your employees to start working out or partake in fitness sports by reimbursing them for the same.
+It has been proven that physical activities or exercising can relieve stress, and anxiety, and boost overall mood.
+So, encourage your employees to start working out or partake in triathlon training by reimbursing them for the same.
 You might consider offering gym memberships, Fitbits, dance classes, yoga classes, etc. By doing this, you will also be able to reduce sick days and improve productivity.

 Moreover, it will demonstrate that your organization is serious and concerned about its employees’ physical as well as mental health, which will also strengthen your brand reputation.